cinderblocks/libremetaverse/README.md

 LibreMetaverse is a fork of libOpenMetaverse which in turn was a fork of libSecondLife, a library for developing Second Life-compatible virtual world clients.
-LibreMetaverse returns the focus to up-to-date Second Life and OpenSim compatibility with an eye to performance, multi-threading, and memory management.
+LibreMetaverse returns the focus to up-to-date Second Life and OpenSim compatibility with an eye to performance, multi-threading, memory management, and dependency injection support.

 The canonical source for LibreMetaverse can be found at: https://github.com/cinderblocks/libremetaverse